terrastruct/d2-docs/docs/tour/linking.md

 ## Backlinks

 Notice how the navigation bar at the top is clickable.
-You can easiliy return to the root or any ancestor page by clicking on the text.
+You can easily return to the root or any ancestor page by clicking on the text.